 “We received our Philippine Economic Zone Authority [PEZA] accreditation by 2015 and started building the park itself in 2016,” said Ricardo Lagdameo, vice president for Anflo’s real-estate arm, Damosa Land Inc. “We felt that the economy was right and that it was necessary to diversify the types of businesses in the region.
 The Davao region is known for fresh fruit production and export, but today we believe that the heft of the growth opportunity will be in manufacturing, especially as this relates to agro-industrial manufacturing.”

 AIEC is built and zoned to boost industrial development.
-Unlike many industrial parks in the country, AIEC is located within walking distance to an international container port.
+Unlike many industrial parks and industrial estates in the country, AIEC is located within walking distance to an international container port.
 It is also only 40 minutes away from an international airport.
 “We are providing a space that has complete infrastructure, security, unparalleled location and access to a world-class container terminal.
 We have also planned infrastructure for the future—wide roads, sewerage treatment facilities, 24/7 security and commercial amenities to service the workers in the park,” said Lagdameo.

 Benefiting commerce, community and country

 A world-class industrial park in Mindanao benefits many stakeholders.
 For agricultural processors, an organized industrial park makes for an efficient business setup.
 Since AIEC is registered under the PEZA, locators also receive tax incentives.